Robinyo/serendipity/docs/administrator/keycloak/README.md

   <img src="./keycloak-create-realm.png" alt="Keycloak Admin Console Create Realm"/>
 </p>

-Enter `serendipity-dev` in the 'Realm name' field and then click the 'Create' button.
+Enter a 'Realm name' (e.g., `serendipity-dev`) and then click the 'Create' button.

 To update a realm's settings, select 'Realm settings' in the sidemenu: